brigadecore/brigade-cloudevents-gateway/CONTRIBUTING.md

-1. Use the URL `<ngrok URL>/events` and token(s) (shared secrets) from the [Running `tilt up` section](#running-tilt-up) when configuring external services to deliver cloudevents to your gateway.
+1. Use the URL `<ngrok URL>/events` and token(s) (shared secrets) from the [Running `tilt up` section](#running-tilt-up) when configuring external CloudEvent producers to deliver CloudEvents to your gateway.

 > ⚠️&nbsp;&nbsp;We cannot guarantee that ngrok will work in all environments,
 > especially if you are behind a corporate firewall.